viezzer/dinheiro-web/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run backend`

+Before running make shure to rename 'db.json.example' to 'db.json'!!!

+Runs the json-server API for storing and retrieving data.\
+Open [http://localhost:5000/transactions](http://localhost:5000/transactions) to view the transactions data in your browser.

 ### `npm test`